 In Turkey, a stove primarily for coal burning with TLUD attributes has the brand name "Silver" and is reported to have roots dating to the 1950s or maybe earlier.
 [Documentation is sought for its history between its origin and when it came to the general attention of stove developers after 2010.]
 Dr. Julien Winter recently searched available literature on combustion science in English and found 69 articles under the subjects "fixed bed" (36), "packed bed" (27), "pot furnace" (4), and "underfed combustion" (2) that discussed what were ostensibly forced draft TLUDs.
-A few of the articles were written pre-1985, with one in 1934 by P. Nicholls giving the earliest clear example of a descending pyrolytic front with coal fuel.
+A few of the articles were written pre-1985, with one in 1934 by P. Nicholls giving the earliest clear example of laboratory research that included a descending pyrolytic front downward through bituminous coal (related to making coking coal); use of the created gases was not of interest (Nicholls, Underfeed Combustion, Effect of Preheat, and Distribution of Ash in Fuel Beds, 1934, p.
+14).
 US Patents were also searched.
-In 1966, Hottenroth and Jacoby patented "a forced draft solid carbon fuel burning cooker" (for charcoal) containing elements found in modern fan-driven stoves, such as the preheating of primary and secondary air.
+In 1966, Frederick W. Hottenroth and Harry D. Jacoby patented "a forced draft solid carbon fuel burning cooker" (for charcoal) containing elements found in modern fan-driven stoves, such as the preheating of primary and secondary air (Hottenroth, Forced Draft Solid Carbon Fuel Burning Cooker, 1966).